How were the letters chosen?

 The photographs of Bertrand Russell, Countess Frances Russell, Ottoline Morrell, Colette O’Niel, Vera Brittain, Farley Mowat, and Pierre Berton are from McMaster University Library.
 All other photographs are from Wikimedia Commons.

-A very big thank you to my Research Collections colleagues Beverly Bayzat and our student assistants, Natalie Martin and Melissa Skudra, for scanning the original letters, and to Bridget Whittle for the production of the website which was designed by McMaster’s Media Production Services.
+A very big thank you to my Research Collections colleagues Beverly Bayzat and our student assistants, Natalie Martin and Melissa Skudra, for scanning the original letters, to Bridget Whittle for the production of the website which was designed originally by McMaster’s Media Production Services, and to the Library's Debbie Lawlor, for her revisoins to the website.
 Last but not least, my thanks to my partner, Amanda Etches, my first reader, for reading and commenting on all of my introductions.

 McMaster University Library